Concert Mass Shooting and Liability Claims

 Out-of-State Visitors Involved

-In you were injured in a concert shooting in Las Vegas and you don’t live in Las Vegas, most likely, you will continue with your treatment in your home city and state.
+In you were injured in the mass shooting in Las Vegas and you don’t live in Las Vegas, most likely, you will continue with your treatment in your home city and state.

 We handle accident claims for out-of-town visitors all the time.
 More often than not, our clients do not fly back to Las Vegas.
 We collect all medical records and track the progress of the case, from inception to settlement, in our Las Vegas office, and when the case is settled, we mail the settlement checks to our clients.
 Our personal injury attorneys and our office staff are available to answer on a phone or via Skype any questions you may have about the progress of your case.